Workpay icon

 Distinguish Between Hourly and Salaried Pay

 Hourly and salaried pay are different.
-Hourly is often calculated based on the hours an employee has worked.
+Hourly rate is often calculated based on the hours an employee has worked.
 On the other hand, salaried pay is the agreed amount an employee is supposed to receive at the end of the month, notwithstanding the hours they have worked.

 Taxes and Deductions